anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R2D8 2020-11-23
+Linguilearn.
+Improved backend to save word entry details retrieved from external services to the word model.
+It has improved the performance of the app sooo much.
+User can now also view their library entries.

 ### R2D7 2020-11-22
 Linguilearn.
 Worked on retreiving and displaying a users library.
 Using the array map() function with JSX to spit out library entries as cards".
 Learnt about reacts ComponentDidMount hook and used it.